 SWAMI VIVEKANANDA SCHOLARSHIP PROGRAM FOR THE UNDERPRIVILEGED, WEST BENGAL

 Later in April of 2017, we mustered strong by 39 more students from Canning and Jalangi (Murshidabad) upon a rigorous examination and subsequent scrutiny.
-We appealed to Abheda's sponsor members for fund through an initiative Extend Your Family and they responded adequately.
+We appealed to Abheda's sponsor members for the fund through an initiative Extend Your Family and they responded adequately.
 We managed some monitor members for monitoring the new students.
-English teaching through Abheda English is in progress for the new students.
+English teaching through Abheda English has progressed successfully for the new students.

 The Abheda team nurtures the members subtly.
 They are taught, for example, that selflessness and purity are the only pillars of religion (Swami Vivekananda’s saying), not forgetting sticking to truth albeit.
 Stories involving great people pave path for value-based learning in them.
 To instil empathy in themselves they look up to Abheda Foundation only.
 They, the future torchbearers, own Abheda Foundation now.